 We are in unprecedented times and there is a narrative around COVID-19 that reigns, which demands increased social distance, isolation, and fear.
 The idea is that this distance and isolation will lead to individual, community, and national health.
 This narrative is both rooted in and deeply supportive of a Trump-ist ideology, perpetuating a breakdown of community.

 It is against this backdrop and with this goal that we are launching the ARNA Social Solidarity project, to take place completely online, here on the knowledgedemocracy.org site.
 We envision this Social Solidarity project as a virtual, participatory photovoice approach to gathering photographic and text-based insights from around the world of how people are experiencing and seeing solidarity every day.
+While we welcome all submissions on this theme, our priorities are to provide space for:

 Please share on social media!